pockerman/qubit-notes/ml/2025-04-24-collection-of-training-data.md

 to feed these models with training data so that we are able to tune somehow their parameters.
 In this short note, I want to go over some methodologies for collecting training data.
-Notice that these are some ideas and not necessarily the only approaches available; for example we could easily mix any of these as another approach.
+Notice that these are some ideas and not necessarily the only approaches available; for example we could easily mix any of these as approaches and come up with another one.

-**keywords** machine-learning, data-collection, machine-learning-model-development

 ## Collection of training data